-I am a 28-year-old living in Richfield, Minnesota.
+I am a 30-year-old living in Minneapolis.
 My hobbies and interests include philosophy, geography, astronomy, and gaming of all kinds.
 I have a B.A. from the University of Minnesota where I majored in History.
-Currently, I am an Assistant Store Manager at Caribou Coffee for five years, and now I am a courier for FedEx Express.
+I was an Assistant Store Manager at Caribou Coffee for five years, and now I am a courier for FedEx Express.
 My wonderful wife Danielle and I are parents to two feline children: Poe Dameron Hard and Molly Weasley Schlender, and one Foxhound: Finnegan Daniel Jackson O’Harlender.

 I wrote the following in a writing workshop I attended:

 My first name does not have an exciting backstory or a deeper familial meaning as many people’s might.
 My parents have confessed they found it in a baby book, liked it, and thus my life has been as it is since then.
 I believe the origin is Irish Gaelic, though that has no significance with my known genetic history.
 Theodore was my father’s father’s name, it is one I used to be embarrassed by but now I appreciate it for how strong it sounds, and I remind myself that Theodore Roosevelt was a badass and his attitude towards many things is something to aspire to.
 The last name “Hard” is a bit more obscure, but has some surprising historic connections.
 “Hard” was the last name of the oldest surviving member of the Union forces from the Civil war, and there is some familial records to indicate that someone with my last name was a cabin boy for the pirate Captain Kidd.
 It so happens that they were the last Hard in existence in all of England after their tenure with the pirate king, thus we are all descended from him.
 Crime pays, apparently.